Chiral Graviton Modes in Fermionic Fractional Chern Insulators: Fermionic Harper Hofstadter graviton spectra

 A central question regarding the graviton-mode on lattice FQH systems concerns its lifetime.
 The main mechanism of decay is attributed to scattering into the two magnetoroton continuum.
 In FQH systems, this decay is thought to be inhibited by the guiding center rotational symmetry \cite{haldane2011geometrical} present in the ground state wavefunctions and believed to extend to low frequencies.
 On the lattice, this is not the case \cite{wangDynamics2025} as the broken continuum translation and rotational symmetries give rise to interactions which do not conserve the relative angular momentum between guiding centers.
 It has then been argued \cite{wangDynamics2025} that the allowed decay into two magnetorotons eventually leads to zero lifetime for the graviton-mode in the thermodynamic limit when the density of states around $\omega_G$ increases.

 We present here a comprehensive analysis of the graviton-mode spectra (Fig. \ref{fig:lifetime_hh}), intending to extract not only an energy $\omega_G$ but also a decay rate $\Gamma_G$ (inverse lifetime) for the graviton mode.
 Since the graviton in the presented cases is hidden in a two-magneto-roton continuum, its weight in finite sizes will be distributed among an extensive number of many-body eigenstates for any finite value of the graviton/two-magnetoroton scattering matrix element.
 In order to correctly recover this weight in a single finite-lifetime peak, we must introduce a finite broadening $\eta$ larger than the spacing between neighboring many-body eigenstates.
-Depending on the value of $\eta$, the apparent peak lifetime clearly changes, as shown in Fig. \ref{fig:lifetime_hh}(a) for the case $n_\phi=1/4$ and $N=10$ of the Harper-Hofstadter model.
-We measure the total inverse lifetime or decay rate $\Gamma_{tot}$ in terms of the full width half maximum (FWHM) of the graviton peak.
-In Fig. \ref{fig:lifetime_hh}(b) we show how this quantity changes with the broadening parameter $\eta$ in some example cases.
-While for a perfect peak one would expect $\Gamma_{tot}=\eta$ (dashed black line), an intrinsic $\eta$-independent contribution can be clearly seen, which fits the following behavior:

-This is indeed what one would expect from summing two decay channels with decay rates $\Gamma_G$ and $\eta$.
-We choose to recover the intrinsic decay rate $\Gamma_G$ by removing $\eta$ at a fixed value $\eta^*$:

-and put rough conservative errorbars which take into account variations with respect to the parameter $\eta^*$:

-The value of $\eta^*$ should be larger than the many-body level spacing but not too large to lose resolution of the value $\Gamma_G$.
-In practice we choose $\eta^*=0.16\,n_\phi$, such that the resolution with respect to the graviton energy (see trend in Fig. \ref{fig:hh_continuumlimit}) remains constant.
-In order to be conservative with respect to possible systematic errors in this extrapolation we consider the error estimate in Eq. (\ref{eq:lifetime_err}) only when it is larger than the maximum considered resolution $\delta \Gamma_G>\eta^*/2$ and in case use exactly this value for the errorbars.
-The values obtained with this procedure are shown at $\eta=0$ in Fig. \ref{fig:lifetime_hh}(b).
+Now, if the operator $O^-$ actually acts as the creation operator of the graviton, we expect it's green function to show a pole at the graviton energy as:

+where $G_{O^-}(t)=i\theta(t)\langle [O^+(t),O^-(0)]\rangle$ is the retarded Green's function, $\omega_G$ the graviton energy, $Z$ an operator dependent quasi-particle weight and $\Sigma(\omega)$ a possible self-energy corrections coming from interactions with the two magnetoroton continuum.
+Assuming the latter is smooth around the graviton energy, we can approximate it with its constant part:

+where we neglect any real part which can be reabsorbed into $\omega_G$.
+Note that Eq. \ref{eq:selfenergy} defines an intrinsic decay rate for the graviton $\Gamma_G$.
+Following this idea, the spectral function $I^-_{nn}(\omega)=\frac{1}{\pi}\Im G_{O^-_{nn}}(\omega)$ can be fitted around the graviton energy as:

+where $\{\Gamma_{tot},Z,\omega_G\}$ are free $\eta$-dependent parameters which capture the graviton contribution and $\{a_0,a_1\}$ can account for a smooth background contribution that takes into account the small asymmetry around the peak.
+If the graviton is a good quasi-particle captured by $O^-_{nn}$, then Eq. \eqref{eq:greensfunction}\eqref{eq:selfenergy} hold and we also expect: